gusluchetti/portfolio/content/now.md

 Not super recent news, but I figured I'd catch everyone up to speed in case we haven't had the chance to chat in a while.

-Back in college, I became very fond of A.I., which led to my pursuit of an A.I. masters degree in the Netherlands, at Utrecht University (whole year of 2022).
+Back in college (2018-2021), I became very fond of A.I., which led to my pursuit of an A.I. masters degree in the Netherlands, at Utrecht University (whole year of 2022).
 Although, I had to pause my studies, I had the pleasure of working at [source.ag](https://source.ag), an incredible A.I. startup that focused on increasing productivity for growers.